Tampa Bay Rays at Chicago Cubs game preview

 Watch the Tampa Bay Rays on FOX Sports Sun

-The Cubs made a deal on Monday’s off-day, sending catcher Miguel Montero to the Toronto Blue Jays for either a player to be named or cash considerations.

-Montero was batting .286 with four homers and eight RBIs in 44 games this season.
-He was designated for assignment after the Washington Nationals stole seven bases on June 27 and he had critical comments about pitcher Jake Arrieta following the Cubs’ 6-1 loss.

-After the two-game Rays series, they Cubs host the Milwaukee Brewers in a Thursday makeup game, then welcome the Pittsburgh Pirates for a three-game weekend series before heading into the All-Star break.
+Following the two-game Rays series, the Cubs host the Milwaukee Brewers in a Thursday makeup game and then welcome Pittsburgh for a three-game weekend series before heading into the All-Star break.

+The Rays return home to start a four-game series against Boston on Thursday.

 FOX Sports Go